Birds fly high above

 All around the world, people are being ordered to stay home to avoid contact with a novel coronavirus (COVID-19).
-The virus is highly contagious and spreading fast.
-Healthcare workers are facing dangerous conditions—putting their own lives in jeopardy to help others who are sick.
+This virus is highly contagious and spreading fast.
+Healthcare workers are now facing dangerous conditions, courageously risking their own lives to help others who are sick.

-Because it is a new virus, no one seems to know exactly how bad it will get or how long it will last.
-‘Non-essential’ businesses have now been shut down in hopes of slowing the spread of COVID-19, but how many weeks/months will companies and their employees be able to survive with no income?
-Suddenly, fear and uncertainty everywhere!
+Because Covid-19 is a new virus of dubious origin, no one seems to know exactly how bad it will get or how long it will last.
+‘Non-essential’ businesses have been shut down in hopes of slowing the spread of the virus, but how many weeks will companies and their employees be able to survive with no income?
+Not long!
+Suddenly fear, panic, chaos, and confusion everywhere!
 What is happening?
 Life changed so quickly.
 I’m worried.

 I do realize that it is extremely unhealthy to be stressed-out all of the time.
 So today, I decided to wander back through old 2014 photos to a warm summer day on Chincoteague Island, Virginia (2014).
 As I started my virtual walk through familiar images of wildlife, sand, sea, and sunsets—life began to feel normal again!